fusion-energy/neutronics-workshop/README.md

 - Try adding the other lead isotopes to the plot.

 - Try adding tritium production in Li6 and Li7 to the same plot.
-You may need to change the axis scale to log
+You may need to change the axis scale to log.

 The plot should now show fusion relevant interactions.
 These are important reactions for breeder blankets as they offer high probability of neutron multiplication and tritium production.

 - Try editing ```1_example_isotope_plot.py``` so that it plots tritium production or neutron multiplication for all the stable isotopes.

 Elemental properties can also be found with OpenMC.
-Try opening the script and then plotting tritium production and neutron multiplication using the ```2_example_element_plot.py``` script
+Try opening the script and then plotting tritium production and neutron multiplication using the ```2_example_element_plot.py``` script.

 ```coder 2_example_element_plot.py```